Written by: Almog Turgeman, Editor: Noa Lazimi and Adi Arbel, Research Assistance: Omer Aricha

 - In 25 of the 32 countries, the national flag includes religious elements affiliated with the founder’s nationality, religion or historical homeland.
 In 11 cases, the flag contains a cross or a crescent.

 These findings clearly prove that the State of Israel is not exceptional in its selection of national symbols.
-In practice, Israel’s use of symbols drawn from Jewish history and heritage constitutes an expression of a long-standing universal tradition with no basis for a claim of discrimination or untoward exclusion of the minorities living in Israel.
+In practice, Israel’s use of symbols drawn from Jewish history and heritage constitutes an expression of a long-standing universal tradition devoid of any basis for the claim of discrimination or exclusion of the minorities living in Israel.